The Flushing Commons project broke ground in 2014. Phase1 of the project is anticipated to be completed in 2017.

-Flushing Commons is a joint venture of F & T Group and the Rockefeller Group Development Corporation to redevelop a five-acre site in Downtown Flushing, Queens.
+Flushing Commons is a joint venture of F & T Group, the Rockefeller Group Development Corporation, and AECOM Capital to redevelop a five-acre site in Downtown Flushing, Queens.
 The project will transform what is now a municipal parking lot into a vibrant new mixed-use development, creating approximately 2,600 construction jobs and 1,900 permanent jobs.
 The project architect is Perkins Eastman.

 The Flushing Commons development includes: